shipsaas/ready/README.md

 ## Features

-Laravel SaaS Ready covers you up with all these things:
+**ShipSaaS Ready** covers you up with all these things:

 - Controllers
+- Constants/Enums
 - Models
 - Helpers (classes or traits)
 - Services